-Facebook Shop extension for Magento 2 helps in synchronizing the products of the Magento 2 store with the Facebook shop.
-It helps the store owner to sell their products on Facebook.
+Magento 2 Facebook Shop extension helps in synchronizing the products of the Magento 2 store with the Facebook shop.
+Social Commerce Extension helps the store owner to sell their products on Facebook.

 The admin can decide whether to redirect the customers at the checkout page or product page on the store except for bundle and grouped type products.
 The admin can manually upload or set the cron to update the product on the Facebook shop.